adamwdraper/Numeral-js/README.md

 # Contributing

-To contribute, fork the library and [install grunt](http://gruntjs.com/getting-started#installing-the-cli). don't forget to npm install after.
+1. Fork the library and [install grunt](http://gruntjs.com/getting-started#installing-the-cli)

+2. Run `npm install` to install dependencies

-You can add tests to the files in `/tests`.
+3. Add your tests to the files in `/tests`

-To run all tests, do `grunt test`.
+4. To test your tests, run `grunt test`

-To minify all the files, use `grunt release`.
+5. When all your tests are passing, run `grunt release` to minify all files

-If your code passes the unit tests, submit a pull request.
+6. Submit a pull request.

 ### Languages